rogue0137/general/py_hard/readme.md

 $ python buckets.py
 ```

 Respond to the input requests.

+##Example with solution
 As an example below, I will be using 5, 3, and 4 as our first bucket, second bucket, and desired bucket respectively.

 ```sh
 How many gallons are in your first bucket?
 5